 Item responds to these sub-outcomes: Not applicable

-- to provide guidance, practical support and information to families and case managers regarding kindergarten provision and benefit
+providing guidance, practical support and information to parents/carers and case managers about kindergarten provision and benefits

-increasing educators' capacity and capability in working with families and children who are experiencing vulnerability through coaching and mentoring.
+increasing educators' capacity and capability to work with families and children experiencing vulnerability, through coaching and mentoring.

-Target population: children at risk who are known to child protection and family support services and are not attending early childhood services.
+Target population: children known to child protection and family support services who are not attending early childhood services.

-Australian experience: this program was rolled out in Brimbank and Melton in 2016/17.
-The program took three months to set up and was rolled out for a full 12 months.
-This led to a 300% increase in the uptake of Early Start Kindergarten places in this region.
+Australian experience: the program was rolled out in the Brimbank Melton area in 2016/17.
+Set up took three months.
+It resulted in a 300 per cent increase in the uptake of Early Start Kindergarten places in the region.

 Access and inclusion